alin23/alinpanaitiu.com/content/resume.md

 name: Alin Panaitiu
 profession: Fullstack Developer
 description: |-
-  Professional developer with 5+ years of experience in creating robust services with Python, Rust and React and 2 years of experience in mobile and desktop app development using React Native, Swift and Kotlin.
+  Professional developer with 6+ years of experience in creating robust services with Python, Rust, Go and React and 3 years of experience in mobile and desktop app development using React Native, Swift and Kotlin.
 location: Brașov, Romania
 email: alin.panaitiu@gmail.com
 phone: +40 763 728 495